geekypradip/react-components/README.md

 ## Features

-To successfully complete this 1st screening, you should implement all the features outlined in the following document: [Front-end Engineer 1st Screening Features](https://multivariate.notion.site/Front-end-engineer-1st-screening-f462fe077ef14a77bc59b83e24ef88f6).
+To successfully complete this 1st screening, I implement all the features outlined in the following document: [Front-end Engineer 1st Screening Features](https://multivariate.notion.site/Front-end-engineer-1st-screening-f462fe077ef14a77bc59b83e24ef88f6).

 Please refer to the provided document for detailed information about each feature, including design specifications, functionality requirements, and any additional guidance.